*10% allowance for waste is included. This is an estimate.

 Carpeting adds value to the home and when placed in the right rooms, makes the room warmer, both literally and figuratively.
 Once you answer the questions above, you can determine how much carpet you need for your carpet or stair project.

 Afterwards, when you’re ready to install or replace your carpet, ImproveNet can connect you with a local carpet contractor.

 Types of Carpet

-With any new carpet project, you first have to determine what kind of carpeting you want to have.
+With any new carpet project, you first have to determine what kind of carpeting you want.
 There are a wide variety of carpet types to choose from, both in style and fabric type.
 In terms of style, they can be woven, needlefelt, knotted, or tufted—just to name a few.
 Each has their own strengths and weaknesses in terms of feel, durability and look.
-They also vary in price when mixed with the different fabrics they can be made from, including nylon, polypropylene, wool or wool-blends, polyester, and acrylic.
-The best way to know which suits your needs is to feel them and talk to a carpeting expert about which does best in your kind of home.

-For stairs, measure one stair tread (the horizontal part) from one side to the other side of the rail to the wall and then round it off to the nearest foot.
-Then measure the stair from the bottom to the top of the tread (the vertical part) and round off to the nearest foot.
+For stairs, measure one stair tread (the horizontal part) from one side to the other side of the rail (or wall) and then round it off to the nearest foot.
+Then, measure the stair from the bottom to the top of the tread (the vertical part) and round off to the nearest foot.
 Multiply these two together to determine the area of the stair.
 Add three inches if you plan to use carpet padding.
-Count all the stairs and multiply that number by the area to determine how many square footage of carpet you’ll need.
+Count all the stairs and multiply that number by the area to determine how many square feet of carpet you’ll need.

 Carpet installation is no easy task.
 Once you determine how much carpet you need, connect with at least three local carpet contractors to get the best bid for your project.